roman-milk/roman-milk.github.io/laceys.md

  Panting hard fucking Lacey, Robert looked over at John again.
 "Dude," he breathed coarsely, "there's beer in the fridge if you want to get one."

  The casual nature of the comment made John chuckle.
 "Yeah?"
 He giggled, then decided indeed he was thirsty.
 "Yeah, you want one?"
-Report_Story #5